stroiman/obsidian-sample-plugin-with-tests/README.md

 mocked dependencies.

-[tsx](https://github.com/privatenumber/tsx#readme) is used as a custom module loader to make mocha work seemlessly with TypeScript and ES Module.
+[tsx](https://github.com/privatenumber/tsx#readme) is used as a custom module loader to make mocha work seemlessly with TypeScript and ES Module. (thanks to
+@mariomui for pointing me in this direction)

 ### Restart